Are You An Empath? Ways To Find Balance

 - People may have become accustomed to you putting their needs before yours, and may suddenly make you feel like you “are the bad guy” when you decide that your needs are important, too.
 You must prepare yourself that those close to you may think you have become selfish.

-- Empaths should take good care of themselves nutritionally, physically and emotionally by eating healthy food, getting enough sleep and enough play/ recreational activities.
+- Empaths should take good care of themselves nutritionally, physically and emotionally by eating healthy food, getting enough sleep and enough play/recreational activities.

-- Recognize that many people do not believe in Empaths.
+- Recognize that many people do not believe in empaths.
 Try not to take this to heart and inside focus your feelings and thoughts on your own well-being.

 Are you an empath?
 Do you know one?
 Share your thoughts.